rsomaditya/CoreWebAppWithEntityFramework/README.md

 # CoreWebAppWithEF
 Its a Dotnet Core(6) WEB API project using Entity Framework(7) and MS SQL Server(2019).
-This project is diveided in to three parts:\
+This project is diveided in to four parts:\
 <b>A. Implementing Entity Framework\
 B. Implementing Web API\
+C. Implementing Microservices\
-C. Test API using POSTMAN</b>
+D. Test API using POSTMAN</b>

 <b>A) First, Entity Framework Implementation:</b>